marinelliupwork-VA/seo-product-description-samples/README.md

 # seo-product-description-samples
-This repository shows improved product descriptions designed to increase search visibility and conversion rates.
+This repository presents improved product descriptions aimed at boosting search visibility and increasing conversions.
+It demonstrates skills in SEO writing, persuasive copywriting, product positioning, and understanding customer psychology to create clear, engaging, and high-converting eCommerce content.